 German gynecologist Ernst Grafenberg was one of the first medical professionals to study a “particularly sensitive” area about two inches inside the front of the vaginal wall, leading him to write about the spot in 1950.
-He also invented the first intrauterine device (IUD).
+He also invented the first intrauterine device (IUD) for birth control.

 2. It’s known as “the sacred spot” in tantric sex.

 In tantric sex, the G-spot is believed to be the woman’s most emotional and sexual center.
 It is thought that this sacred spot functions in the genitals similarly to the way the subconscious mind functions in the head.
 Need helping finding your “center?”
 Up the ante with a G-spot vibrator.